Giant blind mole-rat: Behaviour

 The giant blind mole-rat is active all year round.
 It lives a largely subterranean existence in the burrow that it digs and is believed to be monogamous.
 Breeding activities usually occur in December and January and females produce litters of two or three young.

 Besides using its incisor teeth for gnawing its food of roots and tubers, the giant blind mole-rat uses them to dig burrows.
 The teeth grow continually and need to be ground down to keep them sharp and functional.
 This is achieved by grinding the upper and lower teeth together by raising, lowering, and protruding the mandible in a cyclical movement.

 Status

-Within its range, the giant blind mole-rat has a patchy distribution and is thought to have an actual area of occupancy less than 37000 km2.
+Within its range, the giant blind mole-rat has a patchy distribution and is thought to have an actual area of occupancy of less than 37000 km2.
 The sandy desert areas in which it lives are of little interest for agriculture, and the International Union for Conservation of Nature, although previously listing it as vulnerable, now lists it as a "least-concern species" in its Red List of Threatened Species.